Intel set to roll out 100 self-driving cars

 The fleet will eventually have more than 100 vehicles, according to Intel.

-"Building cars and testing them in real-world conditions provides immediate feedback and will accelerate delivery of technologies and solutions for highly and fully autonomous vehicles," said Mobileye co-founder Amnon Shashua, who is to run the unit for Intel.
+The testing in real-world conditions "provides immediate feedback and will accelerate delivery of technologies and solutions for highly and fully autonomous vehicles," said Mobileye co-founder Amnon Shashua, who is to run the unit for Intel.

 "Our goal is to develop autonomous vehicle technology that can be deployed anywhere."